JennyListDESY/Key4HEP_first_experience/README.md

         - loading libraries works... but awfully slow ... and crash.
         -  ok, my mistake: WW5CFit.xml is so old that it doesn't have DD4HEPInit yet...
 Adding it from MarlinKinfitTutorials/ZHAnalysis.html, and try again
         -  works, and library loading fast :)
-        -  **TODO: find out where to get GEAR file in key4hep world**, currently still using /cvmfs/ilc.desy.de/sw/ILDConfig/v02-02-03/StandardConfig/production/Gear/gear_ILD_l5_v02.xml
+        -  **addendum Nov 11:** can simply delete line with the GEAR file from .xml
         -  and hey, I get a root file out !!! :)